Ben-Tay/ConSerV/README.md

 ##### Assume you face a merge conflict after git pull origin master: (Feel free to ask us if you meet issues with this)]

 1. Resolve the merge conflict
-(Merge conflict errors will be shown in your own local project - you have to resolve them by deleting the lines in files that are stated to have errors in your terminal.
+   1.1 Merge conflict errors will be shown in your own local project - you have to resolve them by deleting the lines in files that are stated to have errors in your terminal.
-(Search the internet to see how to resolve)
+   1.2 Search the internet to see how to resolve
 2. git add .
 3. git commit -m ''
 4. git push origin your branch name